Mera Peak and Island Peak Climbing via Amphu Laptcha Pass

 -

-Autumn: Late September to November
+Autumn, from late September to November

-Acclimatization and Safety Philosophy
+Acclimatization and Safety Approach

 This expedition includes: